It happens with everyone. Body language can give the best or worst impression at first sight. You must have experienced it yourself.

 Even small signs should be paid attention to.
 A slight biting of lips, or wetting your lips with your tongue or even shoulder shrugging should be kept in check.
-Analyse your usual body language and practise changes before you attend the interview.
+Analyze your usual body language and practice changes before you attend the interview.

 11. Sound like a recorder:

-Though you should rehearse before your interview, at the job interview, you should not sound as if you have rehearsed too much and that you are just giving rehearsed and practised answers.
+Though you should rehearse before your interview, at the job interview, you should not sound as if you have rehearsed too much and that you are just giving rehearsed and practiced answers.